interbrite/letsencrypt-vesta/README.md

 Installation must be done as root.
 If your system doesn't support root logins, append `sudo` to each of the following commands, or open a root shell with `sudo su -`.

-1. Clone both the Let's Encrypt client and this tool into /usr/local
+1. Clone both the Let's Encrypt client and this tool into /usr/local.
+This will create two new directories, /usr/local/letsencrypt and /usr/local/letsencrypt-vesta.
     `cd /usr/local
     git clone https://github.com/letsencrypt/letsencrypt.git
     git clone https://github.com/interbrite/letsencrypt-vesta.git`
-2. Create the "webroot" directory where Let's Encrypt will drop it's verification files.
+2. Create the "webroot" directory where Let's Encrypt will write the files needed for domain verification.
     `mkdir -p /etc/letsencrypt/webroot`
 3. Symlink the Apache conf file in your Apache conf.d directory (this assumes the RedHat standard /etc/httpd/conf.d, adjust to your system as appropriate).
-This enables Apache to properly serve the validation files that Let's Encrypt needs to access before it will issue a certificate.
+This enables Apache to properly serve the validation files from the webroot directory above.
     `ln -s /usr/local/letsencrypt-vesta/letsencrypt.conf /etc/httpd/conf.d/letsencrypt.conf`
 4. Restart Apache to pick up the configuration change
     `service httpd restart`